 Cons: Gotta be quick to get these treasures and your social notifications need to be ON always.

 The Finder’s Keeper’s game is one of luck (and skill).
-Timing is everything in order to pick up that perfect bit of Hard Rubbish.
-Take a flatmate and a ute and hit up the NICEST suburbs in town.
-That’s where the real gems are found.
+Timing is everything in order to pick up that perfect bit of hard rubbish.
+Take a flatmate and a ute and hit up the nicest suburbs in town, where the real gems are found.

 The good old-fashioned Opportunity Shop is still our winner when it comes to decking out your home on the cheap.
 Funky artwork?
 Tick.
 Vintage Made-In-England mugs?
 Tick.
 Donna Summer Vinyl?
 Tick tick tick.